 This post may contain affiliate links, which means we will receive a small commission if you choose to purchase through the link we provide (this is at no extra cost to you).
 Thank you for supporting the work we put into our site.
 Enjoy.

 The train from Sorrento took an hour and cost about €2 each, each way.
-It should be noted that this train can get very busy.
-Take some water as it does get very warm due to lack of air conditioning.
+We should note that this train can get very busy.
+Take some water as it gets very warm because of a lack of air conditioning.

 One thing to take into consideration is that there are two stops, Ercolano and Ercolano Scavi.
 Depart at the latter and you are just a short walk from the site.